Back to listing

 Two people standing within snow ghosts looking out to the mountain views at sunset

-Sun Peaks Resort LLP recognizes that maintaining the natural environment is essential to preserving the quality of life we enjoy now and wish to protect for future generations.
+Sun Peaks Resort recognizes that protecting and maintaining the natural environment is essential to ensuring our mountains can be enjoyed by generations to come.

-With this goal in mind, we are committed to conducting our operations in an environmentally responsible manner, by protecting the land, its flora, fauna, and natural processes.
-Specifically we will:
+We are committed to conducting our operations in an environmentally responsible manner, by protecting the land and its flora, fauna, and natural processes.
+The Sun Peaks team will:

-• Comply with, or exceed, all applicable environmental laws and regulations which relate to our environmental aspects.
+• Comply with, or exceed, all applicable environmental laws and regulations.

-• Minimize adverse environmental impacts from our operations and enhance safety through the use of procedures and planning.
+• Minimize adverse environmental impacts from our operations and enhance safety through the use of planning, policy, and procedure.

-• Prevent pollution by applying the principals of reduce, reuse, and recycle.
+• Prevent pollution by applying the principles of reduce, reuse, and recycle.

 • Promote environmental awareness.

-• Monitor our performance with respect to the environment, by periodically reviewing our practices, procedures, and objectives.
+• Monitor our performance with respect to the environment, by periodically reviewing our objectives and practices.

-• Train our Employees and Contractors to incorporate our Environmental Management System in all applicable aspects of our operations.
+• Train employees and contractors to incorporate the Sun Peaks Environmental Management System into all applicable aspects of operations.

-• Review our Environmental Management System on a regular basis to continually improve our performance.
+• Review the Environmental Management System on a regular basis to continually improve performance.

 Darcy Alexander